 Swapnil says the Uravu AWG can even function in areas with as low as 30 percent relative humidity (RH).

 “Our focus is on designing custom desiccant systems relevant to the weather conditions of a site.
 So in an area with 80 per cent RH, say Chennai, about 20 kg of silica gel will be used to generate 20 litres of water.
 But in Rajasthan, where you usually have 30 to 40 per cent of RH, the amount of silica gel will be four times higher.
 What’s more, silica gel contributes to only 20 per cent of the AWG’s total cost, so we can supply water to less humid areas without a marginal increase in price,” he says.

-Swapnil notes that the startup’s primary focus lies in reducing the reliance of groundwater by the Indian beverage manufacturing industry.
+Swapnil notes that the startup’s primary focus lies in reducing the reliance on groundwater by the Indian beverage manufacturing industry.

-“Globally, the beverage industry consumes 1,500 billion litres of water every year and about 45 per cent of this amount is sourced from groundwater.
-This includes manufactures of packaged drinking water, cold drinks, energy drinks, and alcoholic beverages like beer and wine.
-This is equivalent to almost 20 per cent of the entire world’s drinking requirements,” he claims.
+“Globally, the beverage industry consumes 1,500 billion litres of water every year, and about 45 per cent of this amount is sourced from groundwater.
+This includes manufacturers of packaged drinking water, cold drinks, energy drinks, and alcoholic beverages like beer and wine.
+This is equivalent to almost 20 percent of the entire world’s drinking requirements,” he claims.